rathpanyowat/tmt-to-fhir/README.md

 3. Read the template file (TMT-CS-template.json)
 4. Process the TPU data from the SNAPSHOT.xls file
 5. Establish parent-child relationships from relationship files
-6. Output the result to the specified output file (default: `output/TMT-CS-output.json`)
+6. Output the result to the specified output file (default: `output/TMT-CS.json`)

-## Data Processing

-The application processes the following data:

-1. **TPU (Trade Product Unit) data**:
-   - Maps TPU codes and their display names from the SNAPSHOT.xls file
-   - Finds GPU parents from GPUtoTPUYYYYMMDD.xls
-   - Finds TP parents from TPtoTPUYYYYMMDD.xls
-   - Finds TPP children from TPUtoTPPYYYYMMDD.xls

-2. **TP (Trade Product) data**:
-   - Maps TP codes and display names from Concept/TPYYYYMMDD.xls
-   - Finds GP parents from Relationship/GPtoTPYYYYMMDD.xls
-   - Finds TPU children from Relationship/TPtoTPUYYYYMMDD.xls

-## License

-ISC